Lyvora/lyvora-documentation/README.md

 **Decentralized Marketplace for Physical Products**

-Lyvora is a permissionless marketplace where anyone can buy and sell real-world products using cryptocurrency — without middlemen, censorship, or abusive fees.
+Lyvora is a permissionless marketplace where anyone can buy and sell real-world products using cryptocurrency.
+Without middlemen, censorship, or abusive fees.

 This repository contains the core documentation for the Lyvora protocol.